stephchia/stephchia.github.io/_projects/3_project.md

 category: Focus
 ---

-I am interested in using data and quantitative approaches to explore sustainability challenges.
+I am interested in applying data-driven approaches to sustainability challenges.
 My projects, both academic and non-academic, have included:

 - **Food system efficiency**: optimizing crop distributions for water savings and yield (ongoing); reducing food waste from foodservice providers by predicting consumption patterns
 - **Energy use and urban cooling**: analyzing demographic effects on household electricity use; evaluating roof coatings as a strategy for urban cooling